Mayzone/auto-update/README.md

 ----------------------------------------------------------------------
 Update 11.
 18.2.2022

-Added geolocating players in the lobby, support for more info by getting key from www.ipdata.co/ and pasteing it on line 11 in geolocator.lua
+Added geolocating players in the lobby, support for more info by getting key from www.ipdata.co/ and pasteing it on line 11 in geolocator.lua.
+You can remove the notice with \automsg

 Added notification on when you get cheater tag client side and maybe host side.